otaviowillow/marina/src/content/compost-education-centre-website.md

 ---
-path: "/courier"
+path: "/compost-education-centre-website"
-date: "2019-05-04"
+date: "2020-01-01"
-title: "Courier App"
+title: "Compost Education Centre Website"
 client: "Courier"
 role: "UX/UI Designer"
 mainImage: "/img/courier-main.png"
-feat: false
-responsabilities: "User research, interviews, surveys and results, design sprint with the developers, personas, scenarios, user flows, usability testing, style guide, mid and high fidelity prototypes."
-summary: "Courier is an app that tries to connect people that interacted somehow, for a brief period of time, and didn’t have the chance to actually meet."
+responsabilities: ""
+summary: "Is a non-profit organization with charitable status providing composting and ecological gardening education to residents of the Capital Regional District (CRD) and Greater Victoria, British Columbia.
+Our core funding is generously provided by the CRD and the City of Victoria."
 portfolio: [ "/img/courier-mockup-1.png", "/img/courier-mockup-2.png" ]
 ---